Cruise FactsCell Phone Plans on a Cruise Ship: Comparing AT&T, Verizon, &...

 Pay-per-use rates

 For cruisers who would rather pay as they go, the cruise ship rates with AT&T are $2.05/MB of use.
-This does not require having a cruise package plan.
+However, if you use more than 10MB of data, AT&T may automatically add the $20 Day Pass to protect you from overages.

 What cruise ships will allow me to use AT&T plans?

-You can find the full list of ships here, but here are the cruise lines that are on the list:
+You can find the full list of ships here which also includes the cruise lines below.

 Azamara, Carnival Cruise Line, Celebrity Cruises, Celestyal Cruises, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Line, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean International, Seabourn, Silversea Cruise Line, TUI Cruises, Virgin Voyages, Windstar Cruises.